 Unlike most of The Intercooler’s contributors, Joana actually has a proper job.
 She is a powertrain engineer who has worked for several years for automotive OEMs across Europe.
 She also has a Masters in Motorsport Engineering, drives an E46 BMW M3 and rides motorcycles both for work and play.
-She should fit right in.

 She moved to the UK from Portugal in 2011, primarily because cars are cheaper here.
 The fascination with all things mechanical started when aged 16 she bought her first motorcycle, tried to drift it and nearly fell off.
 Not much has changed since then.
-She loves cars too and is particularly obsessed with anything possessing a flamboyant Eighties interior; and she has a curious penchant for small quirky Japanese cars.
+She loves cars too and is particularly obsessed with anything possessing a flamboyant 1980s interior; and she has a curious penchant for small quirky Japanese cars.